-Students are encouraged to consult with the Registrar for additional information and assistance.
-Documentation that is shared with the Office of the Registrar is kept confidential.
+Students are encouraged to consult with the registrar for additional information and assistance.
+Documentation that is shared with the Registrar's Office is kept confidential.

 Students who believe they have a disability requiring accommodation should contact:

 Registrar 6820 Auto Club Rd, Suite C Bloomington, MN 55438 Phone: 952-996-1499 registrar@bethanygu.edu